Giorgia Meloni: Foreign policy

 In January 2023, Meloni visited Algeria, where she met President Abdelmadjid Tebboune with whom she signed a deal regarding gas supply to Italy.
 Thanks to this deal, Algeria will become Italy's largest gas supplier.

-On 22 February 2023, Meloni visited Ukraine and met with President Volodymyr Zelenskyy to discuss about the ongoing Russian invasion.
+On 22 February 2023, Meloni visited Ukraine and met with President Volodymyr Zelenskyy to discuss the ongoing Russian invasion.
 Meloni also visited Bucha, in the suburbs of Kyiv, where the Russian forces killed more than 400 Ukrainians in March 2022.
 Meloni stressed that Ukraine can count on Italy, adding, "we have been with Ukraine from the beginning and will be until the end."
-She was an ally of Polish Prime Minister Mateusz Morawiecki and has praised Poland's support for Ukraine and Poland's acceptance of large numbers of Ukrainian refugees.
+She was an ally of Polish prime minister Mateusz Morawiecki and has praised Poland's support for Ukraine and Poland's acceptance of large numbers of Ukrainian refugees.

 On 2 March 2023, Meloni visited India, where she met Prime Minister Narendra Modi and President Droupadi Murmu.
 During a press conference, Meloni praised Modi and his policies, describing him as the "most loved leader in the world".
 In March 2023, she hosted Israeli Prime Minister Benjamin Netanyahu in Rome.